 Conclusion: Conclude with a sincere statement of recommendation for the student.

-Closing: Use Sincerely, Best Regards
+Closing: Use Sincerely or Best Regards.

-Keep deadlines in mind.
-Your letter means nothing if it doesn’t arrive on time.
-Plug it into your calendar with reminders set.
-Once you’ve written a few you’ll have the format down and you’ll get better and faster.
-The really positive letters will write themselves.
-The second tier letters take a little more time but they can be shorter.
-Be sure to use your school’s stationary and letterhead if hard copies are required.
-Adjust your word editor so your letter is format correctly on the paper and save it that way and remember how to feed the letterhead in the printer. *Pro tip: Photocopy the school’s letterhead and print a test copy on it first.
-If your school is stingy on doling out the letter head, just use the photocopied paper.
-Be sure it is spell grammar checked and between a half page and one page in length.
-Remember all the times you did some art favor for an english teacher?
+Remember all the times you did some art favor for an English teacher?
 Now is your time to get payback in the form of free proofreading.
-If you use another student’s letter as your starting point, hit Control+F, or Command+F on a Mac to search for the previous student’s name because there is nothing worse then calling the student by the wrong name in a letter of recommendation.
+If you use another student’s letter as your starting point, hit Control+F or Command+F on a Mac to search for the previous student’s name, because there is nothing worse than calling the student by the wrong name in a letter of recommendation.
 Be sure to save it because the student may come back looking for more, especially at scholarship time.

 Example 1: